CedricDeVijt/CG_Graphics_Engine/README.md

 # Graphics engine for Computer Graphics 1001WETCGR

-Made by Cedric De Vijt
+Made by Cedric De Vijt (2023)

 ## Description

-This is a graphics engine written in C++ For the course Computer Graphics 1001WETCGR at the university of Antwerp.
+This is a graphics engine written in C++ for the course Computer Graphics 1001WETCGR at the university of Antwerp.
-As input it gets ini files, the program will parce the files and output it as BMP files.
+As input the program gets ini files, the program will parse the files and output it as BMP files.

 ## Installation instructions